 If you pass away during the term of your policy, a pay out will be made and your loved ones will receive their inheritance.

-By writing your policy in trust your loved ones will avoid paying 40% inheritance tax and will benefit as much as possible from your policy.
+By writing your policy in trust your loved ones could avoid/minimise paying 40% inheritance tax and will benefit as much as possible from your policy.

 Why not get in touch with our team today to talk through your options?